chutter/FilterZone/README.md

 # FilterZone

-## R Package For Detecting the Anomaly and Erroneous Zones and Alignment Filtering in Large Phylogenomic Datasets
+## R Package For Detecting the Anomaly Zone and Alignment Filtering in Large Phylogenomic Datasets

 ![](/pics/header-plot.svg)